 PADI view themselves as the professionals, providing quality instruction and widely recognised certification, believing the BSAC to be little more than well meaning amateurs.
 It is the most popular diving qualification worldwide and in many parts of the world it is the only qualification offered.

-Both are generally very well respected both at home and abroad but PADI is the more popular and recognised in more countries so it wins this round by a prawns whisker.
+Both are generally very well respected both at home and abroad but PADI is the more popular and recognised in more countries.
+So if you want to dive in Thailand, Egypt or anywhere else, PADI is a little better – so it wins this round by a prawns whisker.

 BSAC 1 PADI 1